Minimally Invasive Surgery

 - Cosmetically preferred due to smaller scars

-During MISS, your PBS neurosurgeon will insert a thin, telescope-like endoscope through a small incision in the back.
+During MISS, your PBSSM neurosurgeon will insert a thin, telescope-like endoscope through a small incision in the back.
 The endoscope is connected to a tiny light and video camera that sends images from inside the body to a screen in the operating room.
 Tiny tubes are placed inside additional incisions, and special surgical instruments are inserted through these tubes to perform your precision spine procedure.

 Minimally Invasive Spine Techniques

 - Anterior Lumbar Interbody Fusion (ALIF).
-The traditional ALIF approach involves significant soft tissue damage and blood loss, so PBS uses a mini-open approach for ALIF.
+The traditional ALIF approach involves significant soft tissue damage and blood loss, so PBSSM uses a mini-open approach for ALIF.
 This version of the procedure is far less invasive than traditional spine surgery but is also safer than the laparoscopic technique.

 - Pedicle screws.
 Until recently, the insertion of pedicle screws required surgeons to expose the pedicles (cylinder-shaped bones projecting from sides of vertebrae).
 Today, we use MISS techniques that allow us to implant pedicle screws through the skin without disturbing muscles and tendons.